 Slasher Horror AI Videos

 Direct the masked-killer subgenre in your browser with Morphic's slasher horror AI video generator.
-Generate slasher horror video scenes like a masked figure standing at the end of a dim summer-camp dock, a final girl backing into a moonlit suburban kitchen, or a single flashlight beam crossing a pitch-black storm cellar, and pair them with the Speech and Music tools to layer breath-and-gasp foley and a tense piano-pulse score.
-Stitch the dread into a full slasher short on the Canvas.
+Generate a masked figure on a summer-camp dock or a final girl in a moonlit kitchen, add a tense score with Music, and stitch a slasher short on the Canvas.

 Slasher horror characters you can direct